 \section{System Model and Fundamentals}

-Consider a wireless system consisting of $U$ users and one Base Station (BS) as illustrated in Figure~\ref{fig:Semcom-Architecture}.
-Each user transmits semantic information to the BS.
-To be more specific, the transmitter comprises a semantic encoder responsible for extracting semantic features from the source data.
-It also includes a semantic compression model tasked with compressing the semantics to reduce the transmitted data volume.
-Additionally, a channel encoder generates symbols to facilitate the transmission subsequently.
-The BS acts as a receiver and is equipped with a channel decoder for symbol detection.
-Furthermore, it features a semantic decoder that produces semantic concepts relevant to the tasks.
-An AI model is integrated into the BS to perform intelligent computing according to the received semantics, and the BS returns the task results back to users.
+We consider a wireless SemCom system consisting of $U$ users and one base station (BS), as illustrated in Figure~\ref{fig:Semcom-Architecture}.
+Each user transmits semantic information to the BS at the network edge, which is equipped with computing capabilities to perform AI operations.
+The transmitter consists of a semantic encoder that compresses the data, and a channel encoder that generates symbols to facilitate the transmission over the wireless network.
+The BS acts as a receiver and is equipped with a channel decoder for symbol detection and a semantic decoder that reconstructs the data.
+An AI model is integrated into the BS to perform intelligent computing according to the received data.
+Consequently, the BS returns the task results back to users.
 In our research, we categorize AI tasks into two operations: AI training process and AI execution.